AndroidPatch/APatchDocs/docs/en/what-is-apatch.md

 Supports AndroidPatch Modules(APM) similar to Magisk Modules.

-Supports KernelPatch Modules(KPM), which allows to inject any code into Kernel (Requires Kernel function `inline-hook` and `syscall-table-hook` is enabled).
+Supports KernelPatch Modules(KPM), which allows to inject any code into Kernel (Requires Kernel function `inline-hook` and `syscall-table-hook` enabled).

 APatch depends on KernelPatch.